checkmarx-ts/checkmarx-github-action/README.md

 - If Checkmarx Server is not open to Internet, this action will not be able to reach the server and it will fail.

 - Network Rules, Firewalls or Proxies to access Checkmarx Server might block some requests from this Github action, due to not allowing outside connections based on IP, proxy authentication requirements, etc...
 Please make sure, your Github action agents can connect to your Checkmarx Server first, before using this action.

+- Consider to use Self-Hosted Runners for Actions or if using Github On-Premise Runners please check this page for IP Whitelist: https://help.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners#ip-addresses-of-runners-on-github-hosted-machines

 # License